Building a solar House in France - plastering, stone wall, septic tank and sand filter

 On Saturday morning Margaret came to inspect progress.

 Next Monday morning Francis carried on digging a drain for the overflow from the 4000 lire rain water collection cistern.
 Again he struck rock and had to use the Komatsu pneumatic drill.
-All this rock cutting is costing 89 Euros an hour !
+All this rock cutting is costing 85 Euros an hour !
+But this time it was only about 40 minutes.

 Laying the piping for the overflow and drain from the base of the retaining wall.